johnfairh/steamworks-swift/README.md

 * Requires Swift 5.7, Xcode 14 beta 3
 * The Xcode project basically works, assumes `sdk` exists.
 SourceKit can manage tab completion even if module interface gen is beyond it
+* Can't get anything out of SteamInput so can't tell if the translation is reasonable :/

 ### Concept